electron-userland/electron-builder/docs/configuration/mac.md

 * <code id="MacConfiguration-type">type</code> = `distribution` "distribution" | "development" - Whether to sign app for development or for distribution.
 * <code id="MacConfiguration-extendInfo">extendInfo</code> any - The extra entries for `Info.plist`.
 * <code id="MacConfiguration-binaries">binaries</code> Array&lt;String&gt; - Paths of any extra binaries that need to be signed.
+* <code id="MacConfiguration-minimumSystemVersion">minimumSystemVersion</code> String - The minimum version of macOS required for the app to run.
+Corresponds to `LSMinimumSystemVersion`.
 * <code id="MacConfiguration-requirements">requirements</code> String - Path of [requirements file](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/RequirementLang/RequirementLang.html) used in signing.
 Not applicable for MAS.
 * <code id="MacConfiguration-electronUpdaterCompatibility">electronUpdaterCompatibility</code> String - The electron-updater compatibility semver range. e.g. `>= 2.16`, `>=1.0.0`.
 Defaults to `>=1.0.0`

   1.0.0 latest-mac.json 2.15.0 path 2.16.0 files
+* <code id="MacConfiguration-electronLanguages">electronLanguages</code> Array&lt;String&gt; | String - The electron locales.
+By default Electron locales used as is.
 <!-- end of generated block -->